LowPolyCount/UI-Power-Tools/README.md

 # Setup
 ### UICS
-You can utilize UICS in two ways:
+You can utilize it in two ways:
-1) Use the provided UScreen Class
+1) Use the provided UScreen Class which has UICS already setup:
 	- Create a new Widget Blueprint and choose "Screen" as the Parent Class.
 	- Open the Widget, Click on Graph View and In the Details panel you'll see "UI Component System" under the Screen category.
 	- From there, you can start adding components to your screen.